The Ultimate Guide to Pomeranian Colors: Expert Genetic & Grooming Insights

 Hidden Gem 1: The Beaver vs. Chocolate Distinction

 Many owners mistake a light chocolate for a “Beaver.”
-Genetically, a Beaver is a dilute chocolate.
-The easiest way to tell the difference isn’t the fur—it’s the skin.
-A true Beaver Pomeranian must have a beige-to-pinkish nose and hazel/amber eyes.
-If the nose is dark brown, it’s just a light chocolate Pom.
+Genetically, a Beaver is a dilute chocolate, not just a lighter shade.
+The easiest way to tell the difference has nothing to do with the fur.
+It is the skin.
+A true Beaver Pomeranian must have a beige-to-pinkish nose leather and hazel or amber eyes.
+If the nose is dark brown, you have a light chocolate Pom, not a Beaver.
+Sellers often confuse these two, sometimes innocently and sometimes not, because Beavers command a higher price point in many markets.

 Hidden Gem 2: The “Ghost” Merle